luomus/finbif/docs/news/index.md

   not in use.

-- Fixed bug that triggered an error when selected a variable that had to be computed from its ID when using DWC style variable names.
+- Fixed bug that triggered an error when selected a variable that had to be computed from its ID when using DwC style variable names.

 ## finbif 0.5.0